hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 J. R. Hollenbeck and P. M. Wright, 2016:  Harking, sharking, and tharking:  Making the case for post hoc analysis of scientific data.  *Journal of Management*, 43:  5-18.

+M. Lavine, 2019:  Frequentist, Bayes, or other?  *The American Statistican*, 73 (sup1):  312-318.

 G. J. Lithgow, M. Driscoll, and P. Phillips, 2017:  A long journey to reproducible results.  *Nature*, 548:  387-388.

+J. J. Locascio, 2019:  The impact of results blind scientific publishing on statistical consulation and collaboration.  *The American Statistician*, 73 (sup1):  346-351.

+B. B. McShane, D. Gal, A. Gelman, C. Robert, and J. L. Tackett, 2019:  Abandon statistical significance.  *The American Statistician*, 73 (sup1):  235-245.

 C. Mallows, 1998:  The zeroth problem.  *The American Statistician*, 52:  1-9.